bennami/Movie-browse/README.md

 - styling:
   - animations
   - movie profile: add genre, add nice icons, further styling
-  - make movie  profile routing
+  - make movie profile routing, now it just works as a modal

 - make a login to save favourite movies and stuff
 - implement the spinner on fetch load when u change page cuz  weird
-- fix link search
-- add pagination back
+- pagination does weird things